Chapter 19:

 Why you?
 Why not me?

-Rivalry wasn’t just rivalry anymore.
-It was suspicion.
+Rivalry wasn’t rivalry anymore.

 Fantastic.
 Nothing says friendship like “I wonder if I should stab you before you explode.”